redwallhp/VillagerUtils/README.md

 #VillagerUtils

-Tools for managing villagers on Spigot servers
+Tools for managing villagers on Spigot servers.

 ![Editing a villager trade](http://i.imgur.com/pBWpb0d.gif)

-* Commands to edit villager trades and professions
+* Commands to edit villager trades and professions.

-* Log villager deaths with enough information to reasonably recreate them
+* Log villager deaths with enough information to reasonably recreate them.

-* Protect villagers from grief by only allowing WorldGuard region members to harm them
+* Protect villagers from grief by only allowing WorldGuard region members to harm them.

-* Protect villagers from being hurt by blacklisted mob types. e.g. `protect_from_mobs: [Evoker, Evoker_Fangs, Vex, Vindicator]`
+* Protect villagers from being hurt by blacklisted mob types. e.g. `protect_from_mobs: [Evoker, Evoker_Fangs, Vex, Vindicator]`.

 ## Commands